If you’ll be keeping your kids home this summer, you can look forward to lots of memorable days (even if they’re not perfect!) of mommy camp.

 *We’ll rent a pool sometimes and go swimming.
 This is most fun when planned with neighbors.

 *One afternoon, we’ll have a pajama party at home.
 The kids will get into pajamas and we’ll roast marshmallows, cuddle up with blankets, and read stories.

 *One day is school supply day!
 The kids actually love this outing.

 *If you’ll be doing Mommy camp for an extended period of time, it’s nice to get away for a few days for your “grand trip.”
 We go upstate to the Catskills for a few days.

 *If I see good deals on new toys or games, I’ll put them away and save them for the second half of summer.

 *When we have a picnic in the park in the evening for dinner, my husband will join us.

-*There’s lots of parks we like to visit.
-Here’s our personal favorites in the Lakewood area.
+* There are lots of parks we like to visit.
+Here are our personal favorites in the Lakewood area.
 If you live in New York or Northern New Jersey, you can find more recommendations in this post.

 What are your favorite mommy camp activities?